Charlie Puth Rants On Twitter About ‘This One Girl’ – Is It Selena Gomez?

 A photo posted by Charlie Puth (@charlieputh) on

-As of now, Charlie has not made the effort to follow her again on the social media platform, although Selena has since followed him again.
+As of now, Charlie has not made an effort to follow her again on the social media platform, although Selena has since followed him again.

 Could it be that Puth’s first tweet was referring to the cause of their fallout?
 What happened between the two was not really clear, so fans never got closure.
 It may be that Charlie messed up something that led to the premature termination of their bond.

 Many also argue that the timing was impeccable as Selena and Abel were the talk of the town then.
-The couple is now even Instagram official – People reports that Gomez posted a short black and white clip of “The Starboy” singer on her account, but she deleted it afterwards.
+The couple is now even Instagram official – People reports that Gomez posted a short black and white clip of “The Starboy” singer on her account, but she deleted it afterward.

 It’s understandable to feel regret when an ex finds happiness with a new love, but is that really the case here?